 Living in a place where hiking is so accessible allows year-around recreation and enjoyment of nature.
 During summertime, the higher elevation alpine environment offers spectacular benefits to those who can withstand the more rugged terrain.
-Steep ascents, ridgelines, creek crossings, and descents take a toll on primary weight-bearing joints of the body such as the ankles, knees, and hips.
-Without a well-rounded preparatory strength and conditioning program, step after step can result in excess tension, pain, and fatigue leading to increased risk of injury.
+Steep ascents, ridgelines, creek crossings, and descents can begin to take a toll on the joints of the body such as the ankles, knees, and hips.
+Without a well-rounded preparatory strength and conditioning program, step after step can result in excess tension, pain, and fatigue leading to an increased risk of injury.
 Here is a sample strength training program of what I currently use to keep my body ready to hike at varying difficulty levels.
-During the current season of 2015, I am averaging a hiking distance of 7-12 miles, either with a light 10 lb day pack, or an overnight pack weighing from 20-25 lbs.
+During the late spring to summer hiking season, I tend to average a hiking distance of 7-12 miles per hike, either with a light 10 lb day pack, or an overnight pack weighing 20-25 lbs.
 This is a strength cross-training circuit that I feel keeps my body conditioned for the demands of hiking.

-I have categorized the strength training exercises into lower and upper body for easier reading, however, they can be performed in any order.
-I used my current dumbbell weights and rep ranges, obviously I recommend using a starting weight that is more suited for your current level of fitness and safety allowing room to progress.
+I have categorized the strength training exercises into lower and upper body for easy reading, however, they can be performed in any order.
+I used my personal dumbbell weights and rep ranges, but recommend using a starting weight that is more suited for your current level of fitness and safety allowing room to progress.

 Walking Dumbbell Lunges- 50# x 20 reps